PessOak/freecodecamp_dt_analysis_python/README.md

 # freecodecamp_dt_analysis_python
 This repository contains the projects develop after the course "Data Analysis with Python" on freecodecamp.org Here you will only find the codes that are requested for the project.
-The "test_module.py" and "main.py" files for each project can be found in: https://www.freecodecamp.org/learn/data-analysis-with-python/#data-analysis-with-python-course (on the botton of the page under the title: "Data Analysis with Python Projects").
+The "test_module.py" and "main.py" files and also de "csv" files used for each project can be found in: https://www.freecodecamp.org/learn/data-analysis-with-python/#data-analysis-with-python-course (on the botton of the page under the title: "Data Analysis with Python Projects").

 ## The projects are:
 - Mean-Variance-Standard Deviation Calculator